NeilSayok/eventbook-kotlin-backend-address/README.md

 rootProject.name = "<project_name>"
 ```

-### After doning the above steps run `./gradlew rename` to update the project package structure.
+### After doing the above steps run `./gradlew rename` to update the project package structure.

 This project was created using the [Ktor Project Generator](https://start.ktor.io).